mristin/icontract-hypothesis/README.rst

 As of 2020-12-16:

-* Neither of the two handles behavioral sub-typing correctly (*i.e.*, they do not weaken and strengthen the pre-conditions, and post-conditions and invariants, respectively).
+* Neither of the two libraries handles behavioral sub-typing correctly (*i.e.*, they do not weaken and strengthen the pre-conditions, and post-conditions and invariants, respectively).
   Hence they can not be used with class hierarchies as the contracts are not